The phrases “sexual misconduct” and “inappropriate behavior” condense the spectrum of sexual violence.

 Cost for Victims High, Cost for Offenders Low

 A sexual offender also applies a cost-benefit test when he offends.
 He weighs the benefit he gains from committing an offense against potential consequences he faces.
 The same power-dynamic factors creating costs for victims lower costs for offenders.
 Communities contribute by creating greater risk to victims who speak out than to offenders who abuse.
-In many cases, the power dynamics (and underlying community attitudes regarding sex, gender, and race) are enough to discredit a less powerful victim.
+Often, the power dynamics (and underlying community attitudes regarding sex, gender, and race) are enough to discredit a less powerful victim.
 In such situations, operant conditioning (remember Pavlov’s dog?) teaches the offender he will be rewarded for his bad behavior.
 He learns he can ‘get away with it,’ and so he escalates his sexual violence upon the same and other victims.

 Likewise, minimum cost measures are not enough to outweigh many repeat offenders’ power-fueled gains from committing sexual violence.
 Such measures do little to deter future violence or protect victims.
 For example, if an offender’s “consequence” is a private prayer, a simple counseling session, or even a more public “altar confession,” followed by quick community reconciliation (and forced reconciliation of the abuser and victim), the offender has little to lose by offending.